manymoments/manymoments.github.io/_posts/2022-12-27-set-replication.md

 > Data availability is the guarantee that the block proposer published all transaction data for a block and that the transaction data is available to other network participants.  --[ethereum](https://ethereum.org/en/developers/docs/data-availability/)

-In later posts, we will also discuss how to obtain better guarantees for set replication.
+In later posts, we will discuss how to obtain better guarantees for set replication.
 In particular, how lightweight clients can efficiently **audit** a set of replicas and punish them for misbehaving (claiming to store the set but censoring read requests).
 See [Al-Bassam, Sonnino, and Buterin, 2019](https://arxiv.org/abs/1809.09044) and stay tuned for future posts.

 ### Acknowledgments